5 of the Best Essential Oils for HairReading Time: 10 minutes

 Pregnant or nursing women and the elderly should all exercise extreme caution when using essential oils and also seek the guidance of a qualified practitioner.

 If irritation appears using direct treatment (no carrier oil), stop application and try a small area with a quality carrier oil.
 If irritation continues, discontinue use.
 If you cannot use carrier oils, try apple cider vinegar, or flower waters.

-Special Notes About Peppermint Essential Oil and Rosemary Essential Oil
+Special Notes About Peppermint Essential Oil & Rosemary Essential Oil

 Peppermint Oil: It’s cooling, but very potent.
 One drop has the same menthol content of 20 cups of tea!
 Do not apply near the eyes, genitals, or inside the nose or ears.

 Rosemary Oil: This oil can elevate blood pressure so be extra cautious or avoid it if you have high blood pressure.
 Test a small patch of skin before applying to the scalp.

 Purity and quality count when it comes to essential oils.
 Every time you use an essential oil you are creating a direct pathway to transmit every ingredient in that oil into your body.
 Essential Oils from Organixx are among the highest quality oils available to consumers and are made with indigenously sourced plants retrieved from the world’s best sources.